By: Tom Regis, NFI Certified Master Hearth Professional

-If you’re like most homeowners with a gas fire pit, then you’re probably starting to anticipate cozy summer evenings around the fire with family and friends.
+If you’re like most homeowners with a gas fire pit, then you probably spend most of your spring and summer evenings outside around a cozy fire with your friends and family.

-Before you can re-open your outdoor retreat, there are a few crucial precautions you’ll need to take to ensure your gas fire pit is safe to operate.
+Before you can open your outdoor retreat for fire pit season, there are a few crucial precautions you’ll need to take to ensure your gas fire pit is safe to operate.

-Below, we’ve outlined all the important steps you’ll need to follow to guarantee a safe and relaxing fire pit season.
+Below, we’ve outlined all the important steps you’ll need to follow!

 If you live in a colder climate, chances are your gas fire pit has been covered for a few months.